 Agent Explorer showing the contents of the Pagination command

-In the next section, Refine Your Data we use Content Grabber's Content Transformation method to retrieve the Ports of Call data.
+In the next section, Refine Your Data we use Content Grabber's Content Transformation method to change the extracted price data.